gramener/gramex-guide/auth/README.md

 Gramex sessions expire if the user is inactive, i.e. has not accessed Gramex, for a number of days.

 By default, this is not enabled.
-You can add `session_inactive: <days>` to any Auth handler.
-When the user logs in with that handler, their session will expire unless they visit again within `<days>` days.
+Enable it via `session_inactive: <days>` on any auth handler.
+When the user logs in, their session will expire unless they visit again within `<days>` days.
 For example:

 ```yaml
 url: